Client Visibility

 Result: gradual drop in Google Maps ranking

-Result: visible only in limited search areas
+Result: client visible only in limited search areas

 Listings that remain unchanged for long periods slowly lose competitive weight.
 Google rewards profiles that consistently demonstrate relevance through updates, service refinements, reviews, and engagement.